 Gibbs sampling

+In our previous research, we successfully applied Gibbs sampling for to predict genes associated with diseases22, and indicated that Gibbs sampling offers efficiency in sampling a set of scored genes showing maximus product.
+This approach ensures a robust convergence towards a stable posterior distribution, accurately assessing gene significance.
+In our research, Gibbs sampling provided a refined probabilistic approach to identify and prioritize cancer driver genes through the assessment of their posterior probabilitie.

-22The scores (S) of genes were used as conditional probabilities in Gibbs sampling to obtain a convergent probability distribution of candidate genes.
+The scores (S) of genes were used as conditional probabilities in Gibbs sampling to obtain a convergent probability distribution of candidate genes.
 In the first round of sampling, Gibbs sampling was initiated by randomly selecting m' (m'≤m) genes from the candidate genes.
 The m' genes were assumed to have equal probabilities of being selected.
 Then, in the second round of sampling, another set of m' genes was sampled from the remaining m-m' genes weighted by their scores (S).
 The following rounds were the same as the second round.
 In each round, the selected frequency (# of times the gene is selected# of sampling) of each gene was updated.
 All the selected frequencies of candidate genes in the i-th round were denoted as a vector (m×1), Freqi.
 When the Euclidean norm of Freqi-Freqi-1 was smaller than EGibbs (EGibbs was set as 0.01), the iteration was stopped.
 Freqlast was assigned as the posterior probabilities (PP) of candidate genes.
 Then, we constructed a null distribution of PP in order to obtain the likelihood of a given gene being a cancer driver gene.
 The null distribution was generated by giving genes randomly weighted scores that were derived from the uniform distribution with the same range as the true scores.
 We generated 1,000,000 sets of null distributions of PPs for the m genes by running Gibbs sampling.
 For each gene, we obtained 1,000,000 random PPs.
 By counting the number of times that a random PP of a gene was larger than the real PP of the gene, an experience p-value was estimated.
 The p-values were adjusted by Bonferroni correction and we selected those genes with padj<0.01 as being significant.

 Comparison with other cancer driver prediction methods